mathiasKorte/data_driven_MPC/README.md

 ## Evalutaion
 For purposes of evaluation we included two files for testing our DDMPC:
-- engine_DDMPC_test.m: for the linear sysems with state space representation
+- dc_motor_example.m: for the linear sysems with state space representation
-- fourtank_DDMPC_test.m: for a nonlinear system
+- four_tank_example.m: for a nonlinear system